You start your day with a check-in on social media. You spot a negative review on your Facebook page. Do you:

 Table of contents

-- Why should businesses apologize?
+- Why should businesses apologize to customers?

 - What should you apologize for?

-Why should businesses apologize?
+Why should businesses apologize to customers?

 For one, apologies display empathy–something experts credit as a force that drives business forward.
 That could help secure higher business deals and drive company growth.